9 Key Factors To Localize Your Website For International Markets

 It’s crucial to take into account which domain and URL structure work best for your business, considering the amount of time and resources you have to manage content on your localized site in the long term.

 When it comes to content like product descriptions and blog posts, make sure to use localized keywords and provide content that is specific to the preferences and behavior of your audience.
 Machine translation tools like Google Translate do not work well in this case, as they can not consider the cultural relevance of your target market or give the most popular keywords in the target language.
-Working with a reputable language service provider who has native linguists will help you to easily offer localized websites to users in your target market, under the appliance of SEO techniques.
+Working with a reputable language service provider who has native linguists will help you to easily offer localized websites to users in your target market, under the appliance of SEO techniques, such as link building for SaaS and content creation.

 #3.
 Cultural Sensitivity